Healthcare Training Institute

 these causes are complex and many professionals disagree regarding exactly what

 the causes are.
-Instead of focusing on causation, this track will focus on what
+Instead of focusing on causation, this section will focus on what

 I consider to be an overlooked and major consequence of domestic violence: the